Chris

 Programs Director

-Emma is originally from Southern California but has found her home in SF in the past four years.
-She studied Environmental Studies with an emphasis in natural resource management & conservation at SFSU which sparked her interest in our natural systems and how to involve our communities in education and restoration.
+Emma is originally from Southern California but has found her home in SF in the past five years.
+She earned her BS degree in Environmental Studies with an emphasis in natural resource management & conservation at SFSU which sparked her interest in our natural systems and how to involve our communities in education and restoration.
 Emma has worked with TFT as a naturalist for two years at the Golden Gate Park Summer Camps and has loved making meaningful connections with the unique and charismatic kids that come to our camps.
 She is excited to continue her work with TFT in this role and continue to get your kids outside (& dirty!).